Travian For Dummies: 5 Tips for Scouting About

 2) Upgrading is worth the price

-Every scout unit can be upgraded in the armory or by the blacksmith and you should really invest the resources to gain the upper hand when it comes to scouting the map.
+Every scout unit can be upgraded in the smithy and you should really invest the resources to gain the upper hand when it comes to scouting the map.
 It will make them more effective against enemy scouts.
 Knowledge is power!

 3) Do the math

 In order for your scouts to be able to eliminate all attacking scouts of the enemy, you are going to need a lot more defending scouts to kill all attacking scouts, use the battle simulator to find out exactly how many.
 Also: Try to keep the minimum of 15 scouts in your villages to increase your chances detecting enemy scouts.

 Be careful of who your scouting target is.
 Never ever scout players who are obviously further ahead in the game and have a bigger, stronger army.
 They might be provoked.